PowerBI-tips/DAX-Templates/README.md

 1. Test the DAX template by adding it into the DAX Generator
     - **Open** DAX Generator from the Power BI External Tools ribbon
     - **Drag** the downloaded ***.qdt.json** file into **DAX Generator**.
 This will create a file inside DAX generator that can be used in the data model.
-    - Enter your parameters and test that the DAX template is working correctly
+    - Enter your parameters and test that the DAX template is working correctly.
+[DAX Generator documentation](https://thebipower.fr/index.php/dax-generator/)

 1. Fork the [DAX Templates](https://github.com/PowerBI-tips/DAX-Templates) github repo